ZinggJM/Adafruit_ftGFX/README.md

 Adafruit_ftGFX_Library
 ======================

+## This is a modified forked version for use with GxEPD

 Enhanced multifont version of the Adafruit_GFX library, created by Peter Jakobs, based on Paul Kourany's work on the Adafruit_mfGFX_Library.